rondale-sc/run_with_it_redux/about-me.md

 ### Additional Information
-I work at <a href="http://www.promedicalinc.com/">Pro Medical, Inc</a>, a great company doing really innovative things.
-The content of this blog is not affiliated with Pro Medical, Inc.  Any views or comments are my own.
+I work at <a href="http://hashrocket.com/team/jonathan-jackson">Hashrocket</a>, a great company doing really innovative things.
+Any views or comments are my own.